Office of Continuing Legal EducationCampus Box #3380Chapel Hill, NC 27599-3380919.962.7815 (Phone)919.843.7779 (Fax)firstname.lastname@example.org

 On March 26-27, the Center for Banking and Finance will sponsor the annual Banking Institute at the Ritz-Carlton in Charlotte.
 Consider signing up for this more advanced program after you have the basics in hand!
 If you sign up for both programs, you will receive a $50 discount on registration for the Banking Institute.

-Please join us March 25 at the Charlotte Office of TBD for the 2015 ABCs of Banking Law: Get the Basics.
+Please join us March 25 at the Charlotte Office of Bryan Cave for the 2015 ABCs of Banking Law.

 The Center for Banking and Finance was established at the UNC School of Law on July 1, 2000.
 The Center was created to play a leadership role in the continual evolution of the financial services industry.